fugxd/Instasynch/README.md

 Installing
 ----------

-To use scripts install <a href=https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de>tampermonkey(chrome)</a> or <a href="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">greasemonkey(firefox)</a>.
+To use the scripts install <a href=https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de>tampermonkey(chrome)</a> or <a href="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">greasemonkey(firefox)</a>.

-Create a new userscript and copy the contents of <a href="https://github.com/Bibbytube/Instasynch/blob/master/loadAll.js">loadAll.js</a> in it.

-Click <a href="/install.gif">here</a> for Chrome example.
+Then go to http://userscripts.org/scripts/show/181142 and install the script

 Changes
 ------------